 Difficulty performing daily activities because of vision problems

 What Causes Cataracts?

 Aging and exposure to ultraviolet radiation can cause cataracts.
 People may also experience cataracts after an eye injury, as a result of eye disease, after the use of certain medications, or as a result of medical conditions such as diabetes.

 Genetics may be another risk factor for developing cataracts.
 People with a family history are more likely to develop them.
 The color of your eye may also contribute to the development of cataracts.
 People with darker-colored irises appear to have an increased risk of developing them.

 Have your vision checked regularly for early detection

 Wear protective eye gear, when active, to avoid eye trauma

 Cataracts are usually treated with surgery if vision problems are interfering with quality of life.
 Cataract surgery is very common and currently has the highest success rate of any surgical procedure.
 It involves removing the natural lens of the eye, which contains the cataract.
 The lens is then usually replaced with an artificial lens called an intraocular lens (IOL) implant.

-Dr. Katz is proud to offer TECNIS® lens implants, which not only correct cataracts, but also helps restore full vision.
-Dr. Katz also offers the ReSTOR®, Crytalens®, or Toric® Lens for selected patients to decrease the need for glasses or treat astigmatism.
-Dr. Katz will discuss your options if cataract surgery is being considered.
+We are proud to offer TECNIS® lens implants, which not only correct cataracts, but also help achieve spectacle independence.
+We also offer Toric® Lenses for selected patients to decrease the need for glasses by treating astigmatism.
+We will discuss your options if cataract surgery is being considered.

-If you are having symptoms of cataracts, please feel free to call Dr. Katz's office to schedule an appointment for a complete evaluation.
-If cataracts are the cause of your loss of vision, you can feel comfortable in Dr. Katz's hands!
+If you are having symptoms of cataracts, please feel free to call the office to schedule an appointment for a complete evaluation.
+If cataracts are the cause of your loss of vision, you can feel comfortable in our Doctors' hands!

 224 Chimney Corner Ln,